MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 As the internal administrator, you can add users and grant permissions.
 For more information, see [Create Users According to Licenses](/dynamics365/business-central/ui-how-users-permissions) and [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

-As an internal administrator you have **READ-ONLY** access to all areas of [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
-You will have this access even if the organization decides not to continue with Business Central and cancels the subscription.
-This ensures that you can export the data, while nobody else in organization has license to sign-in.
+As an internal administrator you have **read-only** access to all areas of [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+You will have this access even if your organization decides not to continue with [!INCLUDE [prodshort](../developer/includes/prodshort.md)] and cancels the subscription.
+This ensures that you, as the internal administrator, can export relevant data, while no one else in your organization has a license to sign in and use [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 > [!IMPORTANT]
-> You must have [!INCLUDE [prodshort](../developer/includes/prodshort.md)] license in order to set up integration to other products, or perform any other tasks in [!INCLUDE [prodshort](../developer/includes/prodshort.md)], except mentioned above.
-For information about licensing, see [Microsoft Dynamics 365 Busincess Central Licencing Guide](https://aka.ms/BusinessCentralLicensing).
+> You must have a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] license in order to set up integration to other products, or perform any other tasks in [!INCLUDE [prodshort](../developer/includes/prodshort.md)], except the two mentioned above.
+For information about licensing, see [Microsoft Dynamics 365 Business Central Licencing Guide](https://aka.ms/BusinessCentralLicensing).

 For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], where you can manage upgrade schedules and other tasks.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).